DirectoryTree/ImapEngine/readme.md

 #### Message Chunking

-If you need to process a large number of messages without loading them all at once, you can use the chunk() method:
+If you need to process a large number of messages without loading them all at once, you may use the `chunk()` method:

 ```php
 $inbox->messages()->chunk(function ($chunk, $page) {